MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/intro-liveops.md

 Content is another area where advance planning can save you significant time once your game is live, particularly if you don’t plan frequent update cycles.
 If you want to be able to keep your game fresh without needing an update or doing dynamic gifting, consider creating your content as dynamic text fields, images and other configurable content (e.g. Unity AssetBundles) that can be distributed on the fly and turned on at your discretion.
 This has two significant benefits: ease of localization and speed of iteration.
 You’ll also want to think about automation early on, so that you can move quickly to stop problems like cheating and fraud before they blow up and potentially ruin your game for other players.
 So think through a plan for how you’ll be able to take bulk actions as well as set and create triggered events and scheduled tasks, even if you don’t plan to do these right at launch.

 “Across our portfolio, event-driven live services are enhancing the experience for players – keeping them together with friends, extending the fun, and giving them choice in how they want to play.”
----Andrew Wilson, CEO, Electronic Arts
+--Andrew Wilson, CEO, Electronic Arts

 Collecting and analyzing your crash data and retention metrics is also a must, even if you are taking a lean approach to development.
 “We mostly focused on the game itself during development, because nothing else would make sense if the game wasn’t fun,” says Fluffy Fairy Games’ Oliver Löffler.
 “We did focus on crash analytics and basic analytics to measure retention, which was a key performance indicator for us.
 We also built functionality to make sure we could make commits without breaking anything.
 At the beginning we were aiming to make something that would be fun for up to 4 days, and see if players would be engaged enough in that time period to add on more content to sustain engagement over a longer period.”